All Biblical Prophecy Is Baloney

 “But I say to you truthfully, there are some of those standing here who will not taste death until they see the kingdom of God.”
 (Lk 9:27)

-Thus, people standing right in front of Jesus — not some future generation — would not die prior to his return, meaning they would not watch him come back as ghosts but as living, breathing people.
+Thus, people standing right in front of Jesus at the time he was alive — not some future generation — would not die prior to his return, meaning they would not watch him come back as ghosts, but rather as living, breathing people.

 Again, therefore, we have several clear instances of Jesus predicting something which quite obviously never came to pass in the timeframe he said it would.